vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 1. Format project: `pnpm lint`

-   It will format the project using prettier, eslint and stylelint.
+   It will format the project using oxlint, oxfmt and stylelint.

    If you modify Markdown, you also need to run the `pnpm lint:md` command.